aip956/Distributed_ETL/README.md

-This is a distributed ETL pipeline for real-time financial data processing using Kafka and Spark Streaming.
+This will be a distributed ETL pipeline for real-time financial data processing using Kafka and Spark Streaming.
 Extracted stock price data from an API, processed it in a distributed system, and stored structured data in PostgreSQL for financial analytics.

 Goal
 - Extract stock market data from an API